MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     - **"specify command not found"**: Ensure you completed Task 1 and installed the Specify CLI.
 Run `specify version` to verify installation.
     - **Permission denied errors**: On Windows, ensure you're running PowerShell with appropriate permissions.
 On macOS/Linux, check file permissions.
-    - **Git clone errors**: Verify you're signed in to GitHub and have access to your imported repository.
+    - **Git clone errors**: Verify that you're signed in to GitHub, and that you have access to your imported repository.
-    - **Spec Kit commands not appearing**: Ensure `.github/prompts/` exists in your workspace root.
+    - **GitHub Spec Kit commands not appearing**: Ensure `.github/prompts/` exists in your workspace root.
 Try reloading Visual Studio Code.

 1. In the EXPLORER view, right-click **ContosoDashboard** and then select **Open in Integrated Terminal**.